Scriptor/pharen/reference.markdown

     (print (.
 "Answer: " answer)))
 {% endhighlight %}

+Note that the variable-value pairs for `let` are stored in a [list](#lists).
+Since `let` is a built-in, the list syntax is mainly used to distinguish it from the other code, it does not actually create a new list that you could use.

 ### Lists ### {#lists}
 Pharen's lists are sequences of items.
-They are the equivalent of arrays in PHP without explicitly set keys.
+They are the equivalent of arrays without explicitly set keys in PHP.
 Lists can contain any data type.
 For example, lists of strings, numbers, or strings *and* numbers are all valid.
-Unlike PHP, lists are created using literals instead of the `array` construct.
+Unlike PHP, lists have their own vector literal syntax instead of using the `array` construct.

 {% highlight clojure %}
 ; A list containing the numbers from one through 5